timestocome/RaspberryPi-Robot/README.md

 test*.py are simple scripts to make sure hardware is on and connecting to the RaspberryPi

+Test hardware scripts contains very simple Python scripts to separately test robot hardware

 Obstacle Avoidance uses reinforcement learning to train each robot wander around while avoiding obstacles

 Tracking Scripts will store OpenCV scripts used to ID and follow or avoid humans and pets

+Utility scripts are misc data cleaning and other random scripts that are necessary but not part of main project